 Won-Haeng Lee

-Fifth year student - Lee lab
+Sixth year student - Lee lab

 There are accumulate studies that suggest the link between brain insulin resistance and Alzheimer’s Disease (AD).
 However, the pathophysiological role of insulin resistance in AD is not fully understood.
 My research interest is to understand the cause of brain insulin resistance in AD and its contibution to disease pathogenesis in vivo and in vitro.